Accessibility at BITS 2026

 Transportation & Venue Access

-• Accessible transit within 200 metres.
+• Accessible transit stop within 200 metres of the venue.

-• Accessible washroom on main floor.
+• Accessible washroom located on the main floor.

-• Charging outlet near washroom.
+• Charging outlet available near the washroom.

 Service Animals & Support Persons